renardein/HomeLab-Monitor/README.md

 ## Configuration

 1. Open the application in your browser.
+On first launch (or after a full settings reset), complete the **initial setup wizard** or import a backup JSON.
-2. Add a Proxmox and/or TrueNAS connection in `Settings`.
+2. Add a Proxmox and/or TrueNAS connection in `Settings` if you did not do it in the wizard.
 3. Configure services, VM / CT, UPS, SNMP devices, Speedtest, and host metrics.
 4. Adjust monitor screen order, themes, display options, and monitor visibility.
+5. Optionally configure **Telegram** rules under Settings.
-5. Optionally enable settings password protection and use import / export.
+6. Optionally enable settings password protection and use import / export.

 ## Notes